 Fiona Caulfield's Love Travel Guides

 I LOVE the Love Guides!
-I just wish there were more of them.
+I just wish there were more of them, and that they were updated more often.
 Currently, these fabulous handbooks for the luxury vagabond only cover selected major destinations in India (Delhi, Mumbai, Goa, Jaipur) but they're gradually expanding.
+The new offerings are focused on local artisans and products.
+Currently there are two of these guides available: Made in Bangalore and Made in Kolkata.

 The Love Guides are suited to discerning travelers, who are interested in everything hip and happening, with insightful local knowledge and a personal touch.